ithesadson/ithesadson/README.md

 ### 👨‍💻 About Me

 I am a DevOps Engineer with a strong passion for Kubernetes, Cloud-Native technologies, and the Open Source philosophy.
-My goal is to design, build, and maintain scalable, automated, and resilient infrastructure.
+My goal is to design, build, and maintain scalable, automated, and resilient infrastructure, regardless of the underlying platform.
 I believe that knowledge should be free and accessible to everyone.

 ---